COVID-19 Updates: State of public health emergency declared.

-If the parties reach an agreement during these proceedings, the Board may adopt their agreement an as an order of the Board (see Settlement agreement below for more information).
+If the parties reach an agreement during these proceedings, the Tribunal may adopt their agreement an as an order of the Tribunal (see Settlement agreement below for more information).

-- the amount the land granted to the operator might be expected to realize if sold in the open market by a willing seller to a willing buyer on the date the Right of Entry Order was made
+- the amount the land granted to the operator might be expected to realize if sold in the open market by a willing seller to a willing buyer on the date the right of entry order was made

-- the per acre value, on the date the Right of Entry Order was made, of the titled unit in which the land granted to the operator is located, based on the highest approved use of the land
+- the per acre value, on the date the right of entry order was made, of the titled unit in which the land granted to the operator is located, based on the highest approved use of the land

 - the loss of use by the owner or occupant of the area granted to the operator

 - the adverse effect of the area granted to the operator on the remaining land of the owner or occupant and the nuisance, inconvenience and noise that might be caused by or arise from or in connection with the operations of the operator

 - the damage to the land in the area granted to the operator that might be caused by the operations of the operator

 - any other factors that the Tribunal considers proper under the circumstances